 As last year was a monumental year of change, frustration, and concern, we all encountered challenges.
-States adjusted their surplus lines filing requirements, extended surplus lines deadlines to accommodate the work from home structure, changed their signature requirements, and in some cases changed the surplus lines tax and stamping fee payment process.
-Not only did agencies experience the upheaval of change, so did our state regulators.
+States adjusted their surplus lines filing requirements, extended surplus lines deadlines to accommodate the work-from-home structure changed their signature requirements, and in some cases, changed the surplus lines tax and stamping fee payment process.
+Not only did agencies experience the upheaval of change, but so did our regulators.

 Did you change the way you interacted with your state regulator?

 Did you contact them more frequently than you had in the past?
 Did the ever-changing environment increase your interaction with the stamping offices?

 In the book Principle-Centered Leadership by Stephen R Covey, he states, "Give a man a fish, and you feed him for a day.
 Teach him to fish, and you feed him for a lifetime."